 Castor Oil Packs

 Although popularized by American mystic Edgar Cayce, castor oil has been used as a healing agent since ancient times.
-Also known as Palm Christie (literally the hand of Christ), castor is a heavy oil used for sealing in moisture.
+Castor oil is pressed from the large beans of the castor plant.
+Also known as Palm Christie ( literally the hand of Christ ), castor is a heavy oil used for sealing in moisture.
 It is safe and soothing for all types of skin.

 Castor Oil Pack DIY Instructions